-In 2016-17 the Partnership was delighted when the Landmark Trust, one of the leading UK organisations in the restoration of historic buildings agreed to become a major partner in the Mavisbank project with a primary interest in the restoration and future use of the house.
-During 2017-18 Historic Environment Scotland and the Landmark Trust began preparation for the submission of a Stage 1 project grant application to the Heritage Lottery Fund (HLF).
-Unfortunately, this work was subject to a lengthy delay due to the sudden withdrawal of the relevant 2018 grant scheme by the HLF as part of a strategic review.
-Following the launch of the HLF's new grants programme in 2019 the project plans had to be revised and the current intention is for the Landmark Trust and Historic Environment Scotland to submit a funding bid to the HLF in early 2020.
+In 2017 the Partnership was delighted when the Landmark Trust, one of the leading UK organisations in the restoration of historic buildings agreed to become a major partner in the Mavisbank project with a primary interest in the restoration and future use of the house.
+During 2017-18 Historic Environment Scotland (HES) and the Landmark Trust began preparation for the submission of a Stage 1 project grant application to the Heritage Lottery Fund (HLF).
+Unfortunately, this work was subject to a lengthy delay due to the sudden withdrawal of the relevant grant scheme by the HLF as part of a strategic review.